-Our sponsor has agreed to loan us up to \$250,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
-As of June 30, 2020, we had borrowed \$250,000 under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
-These loans are non-interest bearing, unsecured and are due at the earlier of January 31, 2021 and the closing of this offering.
-These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.
-The value of our sponsor's interest in this loan transaction corresponds to the principal amount outstanding under any such loan .
+Tuatara's sponsor agreed to loan Tuatara up to \$250,000 under an unsecured promissory note to be used for a portion of the expenses of its initial public offering.
+The loan was repaid upon completion of Tuatara's initial public offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.

-In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
-Any such loans may be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
+In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of the sponsor or certain of our officers and directors may, but are not obligated to, loan our funds as may be required.
+Any such loans may be repaid only from funds held outside the trust account or from funds released to us upon completion of its initial business combination.
 Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$1.00 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants issued to our sponsor.
 The terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
-We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+We do not expect to seek loans from parties other than its sponsor or an affiliate of its sponsor as it does not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.

-After our initial business combination, members of our management team who remain with us may be paid consulting, management or other fees from the combined company with any and all amounts being fully disclosed to our shareholders, to the extent then known, in the tender offer or proxy solicitation materials, as applicable, furnished to our shareholders.
-It is unlikely the amount of such compensation will be known at the time of distribution of such tender offer materials or at the time of a general meeting held to consider our initial business combination, as applicable, as it will be up to the directors of the post-combination business to determine executive and director compensation.
+After our initial business combination, members of our management team who remain with the company may be paid consulting, management or other fees from the combined company with any and all amounts being fully disclosed to its shareholders, to the extent then known, in the proxy solicitation materials furnished to its shareholders.
+It is unlikely the amount of such compensation will be known at the time of a general meeting held to consider our initial business combination as it will be up to the directors of the post-combination business to determine executive and director compensation.

-We have entered into a registration rights agreement with respect to the founder shares, private placement warrants and warrants issued upon conversion of working capital loans (if any), which is described under the heading "Principal Shareholders-Registration Rights."
+We entered into a registration rights agreement with respect to the founder shares, private placement warrants and warrants issued upon conversion of working capital loans (if any), which is described under the heading "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters-Registration Rights."